 Board Testimony: increase time for decisions on mine permitting

-I’d like to speak in favor of extending the time to make decisions on mine permits to 180 days.
+I’d like to speak in favor of extending the time to make decisions on mine permits to 180 days because, among other things, it will give us time to assess the impact that projects will have on jobs in the County.

 It seems to me that instead of adding jobs with these mines, we’re replacing one kind of job with a different kind of job.